Pears Baked in Marsala With Lemon & Bay

 Pears baked in Marsala with lemon & bay

-Diana recommends using just ripe Pears – preferably William (which we don’t get here), and sadly the variety that I bought – although claiming to be ripe and ready to eat were a little tasteless and very firm.
-It took me a whole lot longer than the recipe to bake them to the desired golden.
-So try and find a ripe and juicy pear but not one that is already about to fall apart.
+So try to find a ripe and juicy pear, but not one that is already about to fall apart.
 Pears have such a short window of ripening.
 They tend to turn from perfectly ripe to a soggy mess quite quickly.
-If necessary just bake them longer until knife tender and golden.
-I probably used at least 5 – 10gms more sugar than the recipe, so add a little extra if your pears aren’t that sweet and after roasting, I removed the pears from the pan and reduced the sauce by about a third to thicken it.
+If necessary, just bake them longer until knife tender and golden.
+I probably used at least 5 – 10 g more sugar than the recipe, so add a little extra if your pears aren’t that sweet and after roasting, I removed the pears from the pan and reduced the sauce by about a third to thicken it.

 Recipe – serves 6